quii/learn-go-with-tests/databases.md

 ## Project

-We will initially write a (simple) tool to handle our (also simple) migrations, then we will be creating a library that will allow us to perform book-related `CRUD` operations on a `PostgreSQL` database.
+We will initially write a simple tool to handle our migrations, then we will be creating a library that will allow us to perform book-related `CRUD` operations on a `PostgreSQL` database.

 ## Write the test first